ajdickinson/arch-setup/README.md

 makepkg -si
 ```

-Alternatively run the bash script in this repository `install-01-trizen.sh`

 To prevent PKGBUILD edit prompts when installing packages with `trizen` - in the config file `~/.config/trizen/trizen.conf` set `noedit => 1`

 To enable parallel compiling to increase the speed at which packages compile set the `MAKEVARS` variable in `/etc/makepkg.conf` to `MAKEFLAGS="-j$(nproc)"`.
 All cores can now be used to compile new packages.